 The self-assessment tool draws on a variety of resources and experiences.
 Prominent resources referenced include the work of Kim Case, including her Syllabus Challenge worksheet, Shari Saunders and Diana Kardia, including their work on creating inclusive college classrooms, recommendations from the KU Center for Teaching Excellence, and discussions and insights of the Diversity Scholars group of 2016-2017.
-To pilot test the tool, a faculty member and student in Urban Planning read all the syllabi for the core courses in the program to assess how the department currently addresses issues of diversity, equity, and inclusion.
-These preliminary evaluations allowed the department to establish a baseline from which they developed a system for improving course syllabi, listed in detail on the following page.
-Their goals in completing these assessments are:
+Goals in completing an assessment using the tool might include:

 - To further discourse about diversity, equity, and inclusion in teaching,